Home

 highway 86 with a good view.

-low speed limit, but one can still have fun.
-By the time we
+has a silly low speed limit, but one can still have fun.
+By the

-should *really* be required to wear reflective vests if they're going
+Cows should *really* be required to wear reflective vests if

 Banner Summit (7020ft)